Meadow Brook Hall Holiday Walk 2014

-- Visit With Santa on DATES TBD.
+- Visit With Santa on December 6 and December 13 from noon-4p.
 Children of all ages are welcome to share their Christmas wishes with Santa at Knole Cottage, the 3/4-scale playhouse built for Frances Dodge.
 No admission but donations are appreciated.

 - Holiday Gift Shop is open daily from 11a-5p.